 Linux VPS (as a Service)

-The following instructions assume your server is new with no existing installations.
+The following instructions assume your server is using Debian OS with no existing installations.

 For more information, see System Requirements.